wichert/lingua/README.rst

    ::

-       $ pot-create --files-from='POTFILES.in'
+       $ pot-create --files-from=POTFILES.in

-You can also use the `--directory=PATH`` parameter to add the given path to the list of directories to check for tils.
+You can also use the ``--directory=PATH`` parameter to add the given path to the list of directories to check for tils.
 This may sound confusing, but can be useful.
 For example this command will look for ``main.py`` and ``utils.py`` in the current directory, and if they are not found there in the ``../src``